 - notify council of a change of address for your animal.

-Note: If you own a property within the Sunshine Coast region and you wish to notify council of a change in the address, please complete the Change of Address - Rates online form.
+Note: If you own a property within the Sunshine Coast region and you wish to notify council of a change in the address, please complete the change of address (rates) online form.
 You will be able to change the address for both your rates and your animal.

-Implanting a microchip in your dog is compulsory if:
+Microchipping your dog is compulsory if:

 - your dog is younger than 12 weeks as of 1 July 2009